paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-This means that in the last line, the `name.inspect` method call is attempting to call `inspect` on `nil`, since local variable `name` did not get assigned.
+This means that in the last line, since the local variable "`name`" did not get assigned, the `name.inspect` method call is attempting to call `inspect` on `nil`.

 ---
 [.background-color: #F0F0F0]